What is a Typical Car Accident Settlement Amount?

-So, what do the statistics on typical car accident settlement amounts say?
-Well, according to the Rocky Mountain Insurance Information Association, in 2013 the average bodily injury car accident settlement was $15,443.
-Unfortunately, this figure doesn’t tell us much.
-Since car accident injury settlements are so fact intensive, an average doesn’t provide much help in regards to what a particular case is worth.
-As discussed below, there are countless factors that go into valuing a car accident injury settlement case.
+The Insurance Information Institute reported that in 2017 the average auto liability claim for bodily injury was $15,270 and $3,638 for property damage.
+According to the Rocky Mountain Insurance Information Association, in 2013 the average bodily injury car accident settlement was $15,443.
+To get an idea of what these cases are worth when they go before a jury, the National Center for State Courts published data collected in 2001 from several counties throughout the United States, including Bexar, Dallas, El Paso, and Harris counties, that calculated the median jury award for motor vehicle accidents.
+The median jury award for motor vehicle accidents was $17,544.
+Unfortunately, these figures don’t tell us much.
+Since car accident injury settlements are so fact intensive, an average doesn’t provide much help in regard to what a particular case is worth.
+As discussed below, there are several factors that go into valuing a car accident injury settlement case.
 Only through experience can someone know how to value a car accident injury case properly.
 If you feel that the insurance company is undervaluing your case, it’s best to consult an experienced car accident attorney.

 Don’t Trust “Magic” Formulas or Online Settlement Calculators

 Many car accident injury victims will Google what a typical or average car accident settlement amount would be for their specific situation.
 This search will yield many results with websites claiming to give an exact calculation or formula to determine a typical settlement amount for a car accident injury case.
-Most common is the calculation of taking the dollar amount of the medical bills and lost wages of the injured victim and multiplying it by some arbitrary number (1-5) to arrive at a pain and suffering dollar amount, then adding the total amount of medical bills, lost wages, and pain and suffering together.
+Most common is the calculation of taking the dollar amount of the medical bills and lost wages of the injured victim and multiplying it by some arbitrary number (1.5-5) to arrive at a pain and suffering dollar amount, then adding the total amount of medical bills, lost wages, and pain and suffering together.
 However, this is almost always inaccurate.
 Neither insurance adjusters nor Texas juries are instructed to use this method to calculate the value of any car accident injury settlement or award.
-This practice arose from personal injury attorneys “guesstimating” an amount of what to demand within their demand letters to initiate settlement negotiations.
-This demanded amount provides sufficient room for several rounds of negotiations between the insurance company and the personal injury attorney.
+This practice arose in the past from both insurance adjusters and personal injury attorneys “guesstimating” an amount of where an appropriate settlement amount would be for usually minor, soft tissue injuries (e.g., whiplash).
 The reality is there is no formula or calculator that can provide an actual car accident settlement amount.
 There are simply too many variables involved in each case to accurately calculate an average or typical car accident settlement amount.
 However, there are factors that you should know that can affect the value of your case, such as the amount of your “damages,” the calculation of pain and suffering, and other relevant factors.
 An overview of these points are discussed below, as well as real car accident injury case settlement examples from several different counties in Texas.

 Before delving further into the discussion of typical or average car accident settlement amounts, it’s important to know what exactly a “settlement” is.